fenago/github-developers-tortoisegit/lab11_repo_data.md

     Bug: 405672
 ```

 5. So, what we have here is a nice list of the bugs being fixed and
     their corresponding commit hashes.

-### How it works...

-We are using some Bash tools to get this list of fixed bugs.
-I will
-briefly explain what they are doing in this section:

--   The `xargs -n1 git log -1` part will execute
-    `git log -1` on each commit coming from the first
-    `git log` command,
-    `git log --format=format:%h --regexp-ignore-case --extended-regexp --grep="bug: [0-9]{6}" v2.3.1.201302201838-r..v3.0.0.201305080800-m7` .
--   The `grep --ignore-case -E "commit [0-9a-f]{40}|bug:"`
-    part will ignore the case in the regular expression and
-    `-E` will enable an extended regular expression.
-You might
-    see that a lot of these options for the tool grep are the same
-    options we have for git log.
-The regular expression is matching
-    commit and 40 characters with the `[0-9a-f]` range or bug.
-    The `|` character means or.
-Remember we are in the output
-    from `git log -1` .

-All of this information we have extracted is the basis for a good, solid
-release note, with information on what has changed from one release to
-another.

-The next natural step would be to look into the bug tracking system and
-also list the titles for each error being fixed in the commits.
-However,
-that is not something we will go through here as it all depends on the
-system you are using.

 Finding what has been achieved in the repository in the last period
 -------------------------------------------------------------------

-* * * * *

 Sometimes it's useful to be able to extract what has been achieved in a
 specific range of time.
 Let's see how `git log` numerous